 MHS does not collect information about individual visitors to our website.
 However, this privacy notice does not cover the links within this site linking to other websites, whose own privacy statements you should read.

-If you wish us to stop sending you any such information, you should send an opt-out request to firstname.lastname@example.org.
+If you wish us to stop sending you this information, you should send an opt-out request to email@example.com.
 MHS will acknowledge receipt of this email.

 In addition you may specifically request to be on an electronic mail circulation list to receive information from MHS regarding activities of organisations with interests similar to our own, such as the Surrey History Centre and other local historical societies.
 This too would be sent on a ‘blind carbon copy’ (bcc) basis.